zaxtax/bustle/README.md

   - [ ] generate interesting inputs
   - [ ] persist the data generation

+### Beyond Paper
+- [ ] brute force the current benchmarks and see if the property signatures are discriminating

 ### Best practices

 - [x] build a (DSL-parameterized) program executor